 However, there are also limitations to utilising the kit, the effectiveness of distributing the kits are not as up to standard.
 The factor that hindered the efficient distribution of the materials was the solidity and the quality of the boxes transported.
 Some of School-in-a-Box kits came packed in cardboard boxes, items quickly separated as the cardboard was unable to withstand transport and storage conditions.
 Feedback from the teachers receiving the Indonesian School-in-a-Box complained of the poor quality of the metal box, as they rusted quickly causing damage to some of the equipment stored inside.

-The Patatas have some suggestions on how to improve on these cons, and it is a simple solution.
+The Patatas have some suggestions on how to improve on these cons of UNICEF kit, and it is a simple solution.
 Improvements can be easily made by switching to use CaseStudy, a Patatas digital education solution.

 About The Patatas